GDPRxiv/crawler/pygdpr/README.md

 ### Installing
-To install this CLI tool you can run the below command
+To install this CLI tool you can run the below command:
 ```
 pip3 install "GDPRxiv crawler"
 ```